Padova railway station

 Opened in 1842, the station forms part of the Milan–Venice railway, and is a junction for direct branch lines to Bologna, Bassano del Grappa and Camposampiero (junction for the line to Calalzo).
 Padova railway station is also the terminus of a short goods line to Padova Interporto.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.
 Train services to and from the station are operated by Trenitalia, NTV and Thello.

 Location

 Padova railway station is situated in Piazzale Stazione, north of the city centre.

 Features

 Passenger building

 The passenger building has both passenger facilities and commercial activities.
 These include a ticket office, a customer support office, the Club Eurostar, many automated ticket machines, a luggage deposit (also used as the sale of train tickets and SITA, FTV and CTM bus tickets), an office of the railway police, two newsagents, two bars, a supermarket, two travel agencies, a bank, a post office, three car rental offices, as well as numerous businesses and travel agencies.